 Over time, the music became more demanding and consequently, the level of the players rose to meet the challenge.
 Horns a Plenty long ago ceased to simply be a casual reading band.
 All of the players perform as professionals.

 By 2012, Horns a Plenty had amassed a sizeable collection of jazz and swing arrangements, but was still missing the element that would truly bring all of that alive.
-That's when Jim Thorne joined the group as their drummer.
+That's when we added a drummer to the band.
 A rhumba ain't really a rhumba without drums.

 Is Horns a Plenty a brass quintet?
 Err...
 Sort of.